ietf-wg-mimi/draft-ietf-mimi-content/draft-ietf-mimi-content.md

 * expires
   - refers to a date more than a year in the past
   - refers to a date more than a year in the future
+* lastSeen
+  - is empty, but the sender has previously sent messages in the room
+  - results in a loop
+  - refers to an excessive number of lastSeen messages simultaneously (contains more than 65535 message IDs).
+(Note that a popular message sent in a large group can result in thousands of reactions in a few hundred milliseconds.)
 * body
   - has too many body parts (more than 1024)
   - is nested too deeply (more than 4 levels deep)